JoshKallagunta/Capstone-Final-AlphaVantage/README.md

 It is a Django app and running on a local host at the moment.

+It includes a requirements.txt that has all packages/libraries that the app needs.

 It uses the AlphaVantage API, there is an API key needed.
 You can get a free one at this link: https://www.alphavantage.co/support/#api-key